timescale/docs/_partials/_cloud-mst-comparison.md

 If you need to run TimescaleDB on GCP or Azure, you're in the right place — keep reading.

-If you want Timescale to manage our own software on AWS for you, [Create a Timescale service][aiven-client-mst].
+If you want Timescale to manage our own software on AWS for you, [Create a Timescale Service][timescale-service].

 </Highlight>

-[aiven-client-mst]: /getting-started/:currentVersion:/services
+[timescale-service]: /getting-started/:currentVersion:/services